rahul235/Data-2-Decision/_pages/python.md

 ### Installation
 > * Operating system specific version of anaconda can be downloaded from this [link](https://www.anaconda.com/products/individual){:target="_blank"}.

 Once downloaded, complete the installation.
-One is expected to resolve any installation issues of the software.
+One is expected to resolve installation issues of the software, if any.
 You may google about the installation issues and resolution may follow.
 More about anaconda can be found [here](https://docs.anaconda.com){:target="_blank"}.

 ### Repository
 The link to the repositories are here: